Diamond Back or Cabbage Moth

 The adult moth is brown with a pale zig-zag mark along the trailing edge of the fore wings.
 When the wings are closed, these create a series of diamond shapes along the back.
 It has a wingspan of about 1.5 cms.
 The pheromones of this species have been identified.

 Internationally, it is a pest in:

-as well as being occurring in Australia, including:
+as well as being occurring over the whole of Australia, including:

 This tiny moth is well-known for its migratory tendencies.
 Thousands have been counted in a single night crossing coastlines.

 Further reading :

 Melbourne University Press, 1990, fig. 21.7, p.
 208.

 Volume 1, Edition 10 (1760), Class 5, Part 3, p.
 538, No. 265.